benknoble/Dotfiles/README.md

 First, clone the repo into your dotfiles directory (the name of the directory doesn't matter).
 If your git supports it, `--jobs ...` might be a good idea.
-You can skip the submodules if you choose, but you *must* have the plink submodule or a [plink](https://github.com/benknoble/plink) installation to build the makefile used for installation and maintenance.
+You can skip the submodules if you choose, but you *must* have the zuo submodule or a [zuo](https://docs.racket-lang.org/zuo/index.html) installation to execute build instructions used for installation and maintenance.
 The submodule is the easiest route.

 ```bash
 mkdir ~/Dotfiles